From: London, England

-This pop-psych U.K. band formed in 1967, signed with the Page One label and had a hit right out of the gates with 'Everything I Am' sung strongly by Brian Keith (lead vocals), who surprisingly left the group soon after its release.
-Other members included Mick Grabham/Graham (guitar), Nigel Olsson (drums, vocals), Paul Raymond (organ, vocals) and Tony Murray (bass).
-A debut LP (Two Sides Of A Penny) followed in 1968 and includes the standout track 'Take Me Back'.
+This relatively short-lived, London based pop-psych outfit formed in late 1967, quickly signed with the Page One label and scored a Top 10 hit right out of the gates with 'Everything I Am', which was sung strongly by Brian Keith (lead vocals) who surprisingly left the group soon after its release.
+Other members included Mick Grabham/Graham (guitar), Paul Raymond (organ, vocals), Tony Murray (bass) and Nigel Olsson (drums, vocals).
+A debut LP (Two Sides Of A Penny) followed in the spring of 1968 and includes the standout track 'Take Me Back'.

-In 1969, a second album titled Currency was issued.
+In early 1969, a second album titled Currency was issued.
 This record is actually better than the first and includes the excellent 'Your Way To Tell Me Go' penned by Raymond and Murray.
-Unfortunately neither LP sold well so the band decided to call it quits.
-After the breakup, Page One released one more LP (Heads I Win, Tails You Lose) in 1970, which includes outtakes from the first two albums as well as singles and a few newer tracks.
+Unfortunately neither LP sold well so the band decided to call it quits that August.
+After the breakup, Page One released one more LP (Heads I Win, Tails You Lose) for some reason in the spring of 1970, which includes outtakes from the first two albums as well as singles and a few newer tracks.
 Highlights on this record include their last single ('She Does') as well as an awesome version of the Gordon-Bonner classic 'Celebrity Ball' (made most famous by Three Dog Night with their version titled 'Celebrate').
-Murray went on to join the Troggs in 1970, Grabham became a member of Procol Harum in 1973 and Olsson played with the Spencer Davis Group and then became Elton John's drummer in his backup band.
+Murray went on to join the Troggs in 1970, Grabham became a member of Procol Harum in 1973 and Olsson played in both Argosy and the Spencer Davis Group before becoming Elton John's backup band drummer.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson.